itamae-kitchen/mitamae/README.md

 ## Status

-Beta.
-Most of the features are implemented and tested.
+All features are implemented and tested.

 ## Synopsis